 Before heading to open water seek bottom time with a certified professional in a pool or other environment that won’t be damaged.
 You can also refresh your skills and knowledge with a PADI Scuba Review, PADI Advanced Open Water Diver course or Project AWARE Specialty course such as Peak Performance Buoyancy.

 4. Consider how your interactions affect aquatic life

 Avoid touching, handling, feeding or riding on aquatic life.
-These actions may stress the animal, interrupt feeding and mating behaviour or provoke aggressive behaviour in normally nonaggressive species.
+These actions may stress the animal, interrupt feeding and mating behavior or provoke aggressive behavior in normally nonaggressive species.